Aboriginal legal Rights Movement

-We have a central office in Adelaide, and branch offices in Port Augusta, Ceduna and Port Lincoln.
+We have a central office in Adelaide, and branch offices in Port Augusta and Ceduna.
 We provide a free legal aid service to Aboriginal people in criminal law, child protection, family law, and in all aspects of non-commercial civil law, with an emphasis on coronial inquests and compensation claims.

 ALRM is also the lead organisation in South Australia for advocacy on legal and policy questions which affect Aboriginal people.
 We are independent of government, we are accountable to the Aboriginal communities of the state and we provide frank and fearless advice.

 That we are called the Aboriginal Legal Rights Movement, reflects the fact that ALRM began its life nearly 50 years ago as a social movement directed to using the legal system to assert the rights of Aboriginal people.
 In that, we have not changed.